Rafe Judkins: Survivor

 Judkins participated in Survivor: Guatemala in the Fall of 2005.

 Television career

 After Survivor, Judkins moved to Los Angeles to pursue a career in screenwriting.
-He was staffed on the short-lived Christian Slater drama, My Own Worst Enemy, and then was a writer on the third season of Chuck.
+He was staffed on the short-lived Christian Slater drama My Own Worst Enemy, and then was a writer on the third season of Chuck.
 After a stint on Hemlock Grove he began writing for Agents of S.H.I.E.L.D..

 On April 20, 2017, it was announced that Judkins would be showrunning the TV adaptation of The Wheel of Time.

 In May 2018, it was announced that Judkins was showrunning and writing The Last Amazons alongside director/executive producer Ava DuVernay, a television show about the real Amazon women in Ancient Greece.

 Rafe Judkins, who was announced as showrunner and executive producer for Amazon's upcoming God of War TV series, departed the project in October 2024 due to creative differences.
+In 2026, he had signed an overall deal with Paramount Television Studios.